 Though high on stage blood flying around during the axe murders, Larraz’s film isn’t particularly explicit for a slasher film and focuses heavily on the large roster of characters including more than a few red herrings.
 The romantic antics of Gerald’s buddy Richard (Open House’s Mosely) take up a particularly generous amount of time in the middle, but that also allows for some amusingly weird and often un-P.C. dialogue that could have only been written at the end of the Reagan era.
 Of course the tech angle looks beyond quaint now with Gerald’s computer programmed to do some rather baffling things, though this also figures in the insane twist ending that relies on both a wildly implausible motive and a particularly unwise fashion choice by one of the major characters.

 Like the other Larraz horror films around the same time, this went straight to video in the U.S., in this case from Forum Video with effective cover art that made this a steady rental item for quite a while.
-After that it essentially disappeared for decades until it was revived by Arrow Video hot on the heels of its essential Blood Hunger Larraz box.
+After that it essentially disappeared for decades until it was revived by Arrow Video hot on the heels of its essential Blood Hunger Larraz box in 2020.
 As you'd expect, it looks exponentially better here than ever before courtesy of a new 2K scan of the original camera negative, looking far more rich and atmospheric than the ancient VHS version with the climax in particular playing a lot better now with actual deep blacks and clear detail.
 The LPCM English and Spanish audio tracks are included, both sounding immaculate, with optional English SDH or English translated subtitles.
 The English track is obviously preferable since that's how the actors performed, but it's interesting to compare the two with some little variations scattered throughout the dialogue.

 A new audio commentary with Faulks in conversation with former student Matt Rosenblatt is packed with info and features amazing good recall on the star's part as he notes the large number of different people who played the killer, the seamless blending of location shooting in Lake Arrowhead and Spain, the tensions between some of the actors, and the process of being directed by Larraz without the benefit of seeing rushes.
 A second audio commentary with the slasher-savvy gang from The Hysteria Continues podcast dives into the market for home video slashers at the time, the rather makeshift casting process, and the backgrounds of several of the participants (including Spanish horror stalwarts Patty Shepard and Jack Taylor) along with the directorial approach here versus Larraz's earlier work.
 They also have a bit of fun with that whole psychiatric nurse and part-time hooker bit, which could only come from a late '80s slasher movie.
 A new interview with Faulks, "Gerald's Game" (11m4s), is a very cheerful account of his brief dabbling in acting in L.A. as well as his life career as a teacher when he went back to Texas, not to mention his callback for a role in The Fly II that eventually went to Eric Stoltz.
 Then Moseley appears in "The Actor's Grind" (11m23s) going into his upbringing in North Carolina and his experiences on this film versus the much more precise and rigorous process of doing soap operas, in his case starting off with Santa Barbara.
 Finally, "The Pain in Spain" (7m47s) features special effects and makeup artist Colin Arthur explaining how he achieved some of the practical effects in the film, including one he was particularly proud of that didn't make the final cut for some reason.
 Finally a gallery features various lobby cards, still, and home video art from the English and Spanish releases, and the reversible sleeve comes with new artwork by Justin Osbourn (also included on a limited slipcase edition) as well as an insert booklet with a new essay by Amanda Reyes (in the first pressing only).